DavisLaboratory/peptideprotonet_reproducibility/README.md

                --train-way n_train

 ```
 If you wish to train a new model, a few more package dependencies are required.
 See below or `import` statements in `pipp/main.py`.
-The code supports training on GPU.
+The code supports training on the GPU.

 ###### Additional dependencies required to train a new model
 - \__future\__